 Flowers tiny, white to lavender and borne on flower spikes arising at the end of branches.
 They come into bloom from summer to autumn and, like the leaves have a delightful lemon-scented fragrance.
-Despite being functionally hermaphrodite, with both female and male parts, they are seldom pollinated and as a result few to no seed are produced.
+Despite being functionally hermaphrodite, with both female and male parts, they are seldom pollinated and as a result, few to no seed are produced.

-About 4,000 to 6,000 kilograms of fresh leaves are harvested per hectare per year in commercial plantations and with an oil content of 0.1 to 0.7% yield, on average, 20 kilograms of oil, the equivalent of 18 pounds of oil per acre.
+About 4,000 to 6,000 kilograms of fresh leaves can be harvested per hectare per year in commercial plantations and with an oil content of 0.1 to 0.7% yield, on average, 20 kilograms of oil, the equivalent of 18 pounds of oil per acre.
 Because the oil yields are very low, the leaves are steam-distilled as soon as possible after harvest to minimise vaporisation.

 It is a popular plant in home gardens wherever the climate is suitable, grown both as a herbal and fragrant plant because of its aromatic leaves.
-It is commonly planted in large containers or in an informal hedge.
+It is commonly planted in large containers or as an informal hedge.

 Grows naturally and is productive in sub-humid to moderately humid subtropical and tropical mid-elevation climates, generally in areas with annual lows of 8 to 20 °C, annual highs of 19 to 32 °C, annual rainfall of 600 to 2000 mm and a dry season of 3 to 6 months.
 Commercial plantations producing essential oil are located mostly in subtropical areas receiving annual rainfall of 1200 mm or less.

 New plants are grown from cuttings, as seed are not always readily available.
-It performs best on free-draining loam and sand soils of a mildly acid to mildly alkaline nature, generally with a pH of 6.0 to 7.5 and on site with partial sun exposure.
+It performs best on free-draining loam and sand soils of a mildly acid to mildly alkaline nature, generally with a pH of 6.0 to 7.5 and on sites with partial sun exposure.
 Full sun exposure in warm climates, especially during the sun intense afternoon hours may bleach the leaves, resulting in some flavour loss.

-Lemon verbena is highly susceptible to fungal disease brought on by hot, humid conditions.
+Lemon Verbena is highly susceptible to fungal disease brought on by hot, humid conditions.